-"I think the folks that have gone down this path are doing it perhaps [because] they believe there is some symbolism in it," Mr Boyce said.
+of "energy poverty" "I think the folks that have gone down this path are doing it perhaps [because] they believe there is some symbolism in it," Mr Boyce said.
 "But at the end of the day they are not putting economic activity - and ultimately they are not putting what is the best plan for a better environment - at the top of their priority list."

-Like BHP Billiton boss Andrew Mackenzie, Mr Boyce argues that coal is crucial to pulling the world's poorest out of "energy poin the main by China.
-Peabody, which has a market capitalisation of about \$US4.2 billion (\$4.5 billion), is one of the largest coal producers in the world.
+Like BHP Billiton boss Andrew Mackenzie, Mr Boyce argues that coal is crucial to pulling the world's poorest out of "energy poverty", and says divestment proponents are largely from developed countries.